fpdevil/rise_of_machines/LogisticRegression.md

 Logistic Regression (sometimes called as Logistic model or Logit model) is a multivariable method for analyzing the relationship between multiple independent variables and a categorical dependent variable.
 Here multivariate or multivariable analysis refers to the prediction of a single outcome using multiple variables.

 Logistic Regression belongs to the family of Generalized Linear Models (`glm`), and it's a binary classification algorithm used when the response variable is dichotomous (either 0 or 1).
-It is the most scalable learning algorithms.
+It is the most widely used and scalable learning algorithms for classification.

 ## Types of Data

-Traditionally data can be either of the below
+Depending on the use case and nature of the domain, traditionally data can be either*Qualitative*or*Quantitative.

 ### Qualitative vs. Quantitative